OsomePteLtd/principles/src/testing.md

 1. /e2e/ - use playwright for E2E tests.
 1. /src/pages/ — use playwright & mockiavelli for integration tests.
 1. /src/components — use react testing library for unit tests if it's really necessary to check a lot of corner cases.
 By default prefer integration tests.
-1. /src/services, rest - use vanilla jest for init tests.
+1. /src/services, rest - use vanilla jest for unit tests.

 ## Mocking